 At first, Stiehl craved sweeteners but now she can take or leave the multi-colored packets.
 "As long as I don't put them in my system, I don't think about sweeteners," Stiehl said.
 "We're all addicted to sweeteners or sugar.
 We're a nation of addicts."

 Stiehl may be on to something.
-With the natural sweeteners market expected to reach $21.9 billion in 2014 alone, natural food is becoming big business globally, according to a Visiongain market report.
+With the natural sweeteners market expected to reach $21.9 billion in 2014 alone, natural food is becoming big business globally, according to a Visiongain market report."Artificial sweeteners are designed to be hundreds to a thousand times sweeter than sucrose or table sugar," said Beth Shaw, founder of YogaFit and leader of Mind Body Fitness education.
+"This high level of sweetness makes it hard to transform your flavor preferences and may even intensify sugar cravings and dependency."

 Whether it was Stevia, Splenda, aspartame or saccharine, Stiehl was spending at least $5 a day on sweetener products such as gum, diet soda and mere packets to put in her coffee.